sbond75/backupMyIPhone/README.md

 # backupMyIPhone

+A tool to take control of backing up your iOS device to your own server via Wi-Fi or USB.

 ## Demo

 1. Run this to start the avahi daemon: `systemctl start avahi-daemon.service` # TODO: install how to